pypr/pysph/docs/source/tutorial/circular_patch_simple.rst

 PySPH makes it relatively easy to view the data inside an IPython notebook with minimal additional dependencies.
 A simple UI is provided to view the saved data using this interface.
-It requires Jupyter_ and ipywidgets_.
+It requires jupyter_ and ipywidgets_.
 Currently, a 2D viewer is provided for the data.
 Here is a simple example of how one may use this in a notebook.
 Inside a notebook, one needs the following::